What Is a Commute Cost Calculator?

 What does a commute cost calculator do?

-Does this calculator include car maintenance?
+Does this calculator include maintenance or vehicle depreciation?

 Is public transit cheaper than driving?